 Virtually anything about a user session is indexed, making search one of FullStory’s most powerful features.
 FullStory captures all the granular data that exists on the periphery of a session (for example: browser, IP location, time of visit, referrer URL, UTM parameters, etc.) and allows you to search for any combination of those attributes.
 We also capture everything that renders in the browser and events therein, such as clicks, page navigations, field changes, typed text, and more.

-To begin asking questions of your data, simply start typing in the OmniSearch box at the top of the page.
+To begin asking questions of your data, simply start typing in the OmniSearch box at the top of Home.

 Once you click in the search field, you'll see links that enable you to jump straight to your most recently viewed segments, dashboards, and metrics.
 You'll also see a quick launch search menu of different user and event filters available for segmenting your data.

 Try typing anything and you'll instantly be given suggestions that match your typed characters.
 For example, if you're looking to find a user named Joe Schmo, start typing `Jo` .
 We'll intelligently surface the top search hits for various fields that contain 'jo' and then you can click on the one that matches your intent.

 Once you select a filter from OmniSearch, you can further refine your filter using a scoped query.
 Scoped queries let you get precisely the result you want.
 If you are looking for "Rage Clicks" you may want to be more specific, such as looking for frustrated users in your checkout flow.
 Use the refine event icon to add a scope to your query.
 In this example, we've constrained our search to only those Rage Clicks that occurred on the Cart page:

 URL search allows you to narrow down the sessions where a user visited a specific URL.
 Using an event filter allows you to specify different components of the URL such as host, path, query, and fragment.
 You also have the option to adjust the criteria using filters like “is," “starts with,” or "matches" if you want to broaden your search.